-Emphasis added.
+(Emphasis added).

 The evidence is indisputable that RIBOE failed to comply with the thirty (30) day time constraint.
-The Petition was filed by letter dated June 21, 2013.1 The Petition was denied2 on
+The Petition was filed by letter dated June 21, 2013.2 The Petition was denied3 on September 9, 2013.^{4 5}

-September 9, 2013.^{3 4}

-1 Although a regularly scheduled meeting of the RIBOE was held on July 15, 2013, within thirty (30) days of filing the Petition, the Agenda for the meeting did not include a discussion or consideration of Plaintiffs' Petition, and RIBOE did not discuss or vote to either deny the Petition or initiate rule-making.
+Although regularly scheduled meetings of the RIBOE were held on July 15 and August 14, 2013, within thirty (30) days of filing the Petition, the Agenda for the meetings did not include a discussion or consideration of Plaintiffs' Petition, and RIBOE did not discuss or vote to either deny the Petition or initiate rule-making.

-2 As discussed infra, the denial was unlawful because the determination was made in closed session.
+As discussed infra at 7-13, the September 9, 2013, denial was unlawful because the determination was made in an improperly posted closed session.

-3 Defendant Mancuso's communication to Plaintiff ACLU did not constitute action on the Petition.
+Defendant Mancuso's communication to Plaintiff ACLU did not constitute action on the Petition.
 Although Defendant Mancuso on July 12 advised that RIBOE members would be receiving "an in-depth informational briefing on the relationship between large-scale assessments and graduation requirements" at an annual retreat on August 24 and 25, she added that "the Board has taken no action to 'deny' your position" but was also not "in a position to begin formal rulemaking within the prescribed time period [specified in 42-35-6]."
 Thus, by its terms, the letter was neither a "denial" nor initiation of rulemaking.
 While the letter concluded that it should be considered "equivalent to a 'denial' of your petition . . . born of temporal circumstance only," Section 42-35-6 prescribes that "the agency," not its Chair, must act on the Petition.
-RIBOE did not discuss or consider in any manner Plaintiffs' Petition, nor did RIBOE discuss or vote upon either denying the Petition or initiating rule-making proceedings pursuant to 42-35-6, within thirty (30) days, as required by the APA.
+RIBOE did not discuss or consider in any manner Plaintiffs' Petition, nor did RIBOE discuss or